Search our Collections

 Privacy

-Privacy Function
+door hardware Privacy Function illustration

 A privacy set features a latch with a locking mechanism.
 A privacy pin next to the knob or lever provides locking through the plate or rosette.
 Privacy sets are ideal for bathrooms, bedrooms, or rooms where a locking mechanism is needed.